 Unemployment brought Marina the chance to be with her son.
 But while she was grateful to have time with him, the household could not function without her income.
 Marina found part-time work through temporary staffing.
 She also filed for unemployment – money that would eventually enable her to pay her bills while spending as much time as possible with her son as he went into hospice.

-To bridge the gap she turned to Together We Cope, which provided rent money to help Marina over the hurdle until unemployment funds came in.
-She also received groceries from the food pantry, reflecting TW C’s belief that facing life’s toughest challenges is more manageable when there’s food in the kitchen and everyone has had a good meal.
+To bridge the gap she turned to Together We Cope.
+TWC provided rent money to help Marina over the hurdle until unemployment funds came in.
+She also received groceries from the food pantry.
+Facing life’s toughest challenges is more manageable when there’s food in the kitchen and everyone has had a good meal.

-The agency also reached out to Marina’s daughter, providing an employment packet that includes lists of suitable jobs in the south suburban region and some resources to help write a so lid resume.
+The agency also reached out to Marina’s daughter.
+An employment packet was provided that included lists of suitable jobs in the south suburban region.
+Resources to help write a solid resume were also given.
 With a clothing voucher for TWC’s resale shop, her daughter was able to add a professional touch to her wardrobe to make job hunting easier.

-For Marina, TWC’s help has enabled her to support her family in all the ways a mother is called upon to do: keeping a roof over their heads, supporting her daughter’s job search and – most importantly – being there for her son at the end of his life.
+For Marina, TWC’s help has enabled her to support her family in all the ways a mother is called upon to do.
+It helped to keep a roof over their heads.
+It helped support her daughter’s job search.
+Most importantly – it allowed Marina to be with her son at the end of his life.

 “You are giving me the biggest gift,” she told her TWC case worker.
 “At this point, there is nothing I want more than time with my son.”